Brisbane

-Brisbane (/ˈbrɪzbən/ BRIZ-bən; Meanjin, Meaanjin, Maganjin or Magandjin) is the capital and largest city of the state of Queensland and the third-most populous city in Australia, with a population of approximately 2.8 million.
-Brisbane lies at the centre of South East Queensland, an urban agglomeration with a population of over 4 million.
-The central business district is situated within a peninsula of the Brisbane River about 15 km from its mouth at Moreton Bay.
-Greater Brisbane sprawls over the hilly floodplain of the Brisbane River Valley between Pacific Ocean and the Taylor and D'Aguilar mountain ranges, encompassing several local government areas, most centrally the City of Brisbane, the most populous local government area in Australia.
-The demonym of Brisbane is Brisbanite or Brisbaner.
+Brisbane (/ˈbrɪzbən/ BRIZ-bən; Meanjin) is the capital and largest city of the Australian state of Queensland and the third-most populous city in Australia, with a population of about 2.8 million.
+Brisbane lies at the centre of South East Queensland, a bio-geographical and urban region with an estimated population of 4.1 million as of 2024.
+The central business district is situated within a peninsula of the Brisbane River approximately 15 km from its mouth at Moreton Bay.
+Greater Brisbane sprawls across the hilly floodplain of the Brisbane River Valley between the Pacific Ocean and the Taylor and D'Aguilar mountain ranges, encompassing several local government areas (LGAs).
+The City of Brisbane LGA forms the inner area of Greater Brisbane, and is the most populous local government area in Australia.
+The demonym of Brisbane is Brisbanite.

-The Moreton Bay penal settlement was founded in 1824 at Redcliffe as a place for secondary offenders from the Sydney colony, but in May 1825 moved to North Quay on the banks of the Brisbane River, so named for the Governor of New South Wales Sir Thomas Brisbane.
-German Lutherans established the first free settlement of Zion Hill at Nundah in 1838, and in 1859 Brisbane was chosen as Queensland's capital when the state separated from New South Wales.
-During World War II, the Allied command in the South West Pacific was based in the city, along with the headquarters for General Douglas MacArthur of the United States Army.
+The Moreton Bay penal settlement was established in 1824 at Redcliffe as a place for secondary offenders from the Sydney colony, but in May 1825, the settlement moved to North Quay on the banks of the Brisbane River, named for the Governor of New South Wales, Sir Thomas Brisbane.
+German Lutherans established the first free settlement of Zion Hill at Nundah in 1838, and in 1859, Brisbane was chosen as Queensland's capital when the state separated from New South Wales.
+During World War II, the Allied command in the South West Pacific was based in the city, along with the headquarters of General Douglas MacArthur of the United States Army.

-Brisbane is a global centre for research and innovation and is a transportation hub, being served by large rail, bus and ferry networks, as well as Brisbane Airport and the Port of Brisbane, Australia's third-busiest airport and seaport.
-A diverse city with over 36% of its metropolitan population being foreign-born, Brisbane is frequently ranked highly in lists of the most liveable cities.
-Brisbane has hosted major events including the 1982 Commonwealth Games, World Expo 88 and the 2014 G20 summit, and will host the 2032 Summer Olympics.
+Brisbane is a major transport hub, served by large rail, bus and ferry networks, as well as Brisbane Airport and the Port of Brisbane, Australia's third-busiest airport and seaport, respectively.
+A diverse city with over 36% of its metropolitan population being foreign-born, Brisbane is frequently ranked highly in lists of the world's most liveable cities.
+Brisbane has hosted major events including the 1982 Commonwealth Games, World Expo 88 and the 2014 G20 summit, and will host the 2032 Summer Olympics and Paralympics.

-Brisbane is one of Australia's most popular tourist destinations and is Australia's most biodiverse and greenest city.
-The city is known for its cultural heritage, architecture, museums and galleries, festivals and public art, food, music, sports and active lifestyle, and its numerous parks and gardens.
-South Bank and its extensive parklands, is Queensland's most visited destination attracting over 14 million visitors annually.

-The surrounding region includes the Gondwana Rainforests; (including Main Range, Lamington, and Springbrook) as part of the UNESCO World Heritage Site, the Bunya Mountains National Park, the Glass House Mountains, and Moreton Bay alongside the islands of Moreton, Bribie and North Stradbroke Island, and the historic islands of Peel and St Helena Island National Park.
+South Bank and its extensive parklands attract an estimated 16 million visitors each year.
+The surrounding region includes the UNESCO World Heritage Gondwana Rainforests, the Glass House Mountains, and Moreton Bay which is sheltered by the barrier sand islands of Moreton and North Stradbroke Island.
+Within the bay lie the historic sites of Teerk Roo Ra and St Helena Island National Park.